Client Throttling rule

 Required.
 The number of requests to allow for the defined period.

 This field determines the client’s quota over the long-term with a separate short-term quota used to prevent bursts of requests from overloading a Snaplex.
 For example, if a service tier is set to allow 5,000 requests per hour, it would be undesirable for all of those requests to be allowed through in a single minute.
+The SnapLogic Platform calculates the short-term quota as described in Short-term Peak Calculation.

 Default value: 1000